elastic/kibana/x-pack/plugins/triggers_actions_ui/README.md

   executor: ({ services, params, state }: AlertExecutorOptions) => Promise<State | void>;
 }
 ```
-Only one default (which means first item of the array) action group is displayed in UI.
+Only one default (which means first item of the array) action group is displayed in the current UI.
-UI design and server API for multiple action groups is on the stage of discussion and development.
+Design of user interface and server API for multiple action groups is on the stage of discussion and development.

 ## Register alert type model